matu6968/originui-device-request-bot/README.md

 3. If you haven't made a bot, create one in the [Discord Developer Portal](https://discord.com/developers/applications)
 4. Then grab the token in Bot > Token > Reset Token
 5. Copy the token to something (like a notepad, this will come handy later)
-6. Open main.py and edit the string at the top labled TOKEN and it's value INSERT_BOT_TOKEN_HERE with the actual bot token, otherwaise you will see this when running it:
+6. Open main.py and edit the string at the top labled TOKEN and it's value INSERT_BOT_TOKEN_HERE with the actual bot token and save it, otherwaise you will see this when running it:
 ```bash
 Traceback (most recent call last):
   File "/home/esterdev/bot/main.py", line 259, in <module>